For this Black Friday, Sematext wishes you:

 - Bulk size.
 The ideal size depends on your Elasticsearch hardware, but usually you want to send a few MB at a time.
 Gigantic batches will put unnecessary strain on Elasticsearch, while tiny ones will add too much overhead.
 Calculate how many logs (of your average size) make up a few MB and you should be good.

-- The same applies for processing data: many shippers work on logs in batches (recent versions of Logstash included) and can do this processing on multiple threads.
+- The same applies for processing data: many shippers work on logs in batches (Logstash included) and can do this processing on multiple threads.

-- Distribute the load between all data nodes.
+- Distribute the load between all Elasticsearch data nodes.
 This will prevent any one data node from becoming a hotspot.
-In Logstash specify an array of destination hosts.
-Or, you can start using Elasticsearch “client” nodes (with both node.data and node.master set to false in elasticsearch.yml) and point Logstash to two of those (for failover).
+In Logstash, specify an array of destination hosts.
+Or, you can start using Elasticsearch coordinating-only nodes and point Logstash to two of those (for failover).

 - If you use grok and have multiple rules, put the rules matching more logs and the cheaper ones earlier in the array.
 Or use Ingest Nodes to do the grok instead of Logstash.